sensei-hacker/inavwiki/Default-values-for-different-type-of-aircrafts.md

 24.06.2016 oleost: Created first version of this wiki 24.06.2016 oleost: Changed default to "mag_hardware = 1" on regular regular airplane because airplanes flies better with gps heading instead of mag heading.
 24.06.2016 oleost: removed looptime 1000, to low for f1 targets.
-2016-11-21 stronnag Added Quad 250 settings for F3/ iNav 1.4
+2016-11-21 stronnag Added Quad 250 settings for F3/ INAV 1.4
-2016-11-21 stronnag Added Tri 600 settings for F3/ iNav 1.4
+2016-11-21 stronnag Added Tri 600 settings for F3/ INAV 1.4
 ```

-# Change to default iNav settings
+# Change to default INAV settings

-Changes **you** think that should be done to iNav globally:
+Changes **you** think that should be done to INAV globally:

 ```
 24.06.2016 oleost: Change default to velned on because it generally looks like a better solution. (use_gps_velned = 1)